RishabhRD/450DSA/linked_list/important.md

 # Important questions

+## 1.cc : reverse a linked list of k parts

+This takes a good recursion.
+Read it.
+It is very Important.

 ## 3.cc : Remove loop in linked list

 Very important with floyd cycle detection algorithm with slow and fast ptr.